zoristaken/zmp/README.md

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/6cc38d3d-05ad-41d6-8ff7-e9807ab33ddb" />

 # Currently in development!
-Breaking changes are expected during the current stage of development
+Breaking changes are expected during the current stage of development.

 Visit the [tauri documentation](https://v2.tauri.app/start/prerequisites/) for the prerequisites to develop or build the program.
 Depending on your operating system, installing additional libraries might be necessary.